 The GEF has a long history of engaging business and catalyzing private sector investment and the current GEF CEO Vision Statement makes clear that in order to bring transformational change to the global environment, the public and private sectors must identify new ways of working together.

 Building on this experience, the GEF is moving towards a more holistic approach that will mainstream private sector engagement across GEF focal area strategies and integrated approach pilots.
-We draw on five different interventions to promote private sector engagement and with the Non-Grant Pilot Program the GEF supports innovative financing models.
+We draw on five different interventions to promote private sector engagement and with the Non-Grant Instrument Program the GEF supports innovative financing models.

 - Transform policy and regulatory environments, including feed-in tariffs for renewable energy, incentives that guarantee markets for new approaches and encourage long-term investments.